MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 + Data sources
 + Indexers

+Requirements for using the portal is that the key vault and key must exist, and you should have completed the previous steps for authorized access to the key.

 In the Azure portal, skillsets are defined in JSON view.
 Use the JSON shown in the REST API examples to provide a customer-managed key on a skillset.

 :::image type="content" source="media/search-security-manage-encryption-keys/assign-key-vault-portal.png" alt-text="Screenshot of the encryption key page in the Azure portal.":::